Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Discussion and Conclusion

-We have studied CP violation and the mass hierarchy problem of neutrino oscillations in matter, employing the QSL time as a key analytical tool.
+We have studied $CP$-violation and the mass ordering problem of neutrino oscillations in matter, employing the QSL time as a key analytical tool.
 As a precursor to the three-flavor oscillations, the QSL time for two-flavor neutrino oscillations in matter has been initially analyzed.
-Our findings have revealed that rapid transitions of flavor neutrinos occur from initial to final states as the neutrino potential shifts from vacuum to a constant earth-matter potential.
+Our findings have revealed that rapid transitions of muon flavor neutrinos occur from initial to final states as the neutrino potential shifts from a constant Earth-matter potential to vacuum, based on the length scale and energy of a futuristic long-baseline accelerator neutrino experiment such as DUNE.
 Furthermore, we have explored two bipartite entanglement measures: entanglement entropy and capacity of entanglement—quantified in terms of two-flavor neutrino transition probabilities in matter, which are measurable quantities in neutrino experiments.
-The non-zero values of these entanglement measures indicate a bipartite pure entangled system during two-flavor neutrino oscillations in vacuum as well as in matter.
-For the initial electron flavor neutrino state evolution, the QSL time for entanglement entropy indicates rapid suppression of entanglement when neutrinos begin oscillating in constant earth-matter instead of vacuum.
+The nonzero values of these entanglement measures indicate a bipartite pure entangled system during two-flavor neutrino oscillations in vacuum as well as in matter.
+For the initial muon flavor neutrino state evolution, the QSL time for entanglement entropy indicates rapid suppression of entanglement when neutrinos oscillate in vacuum instead of the constant Earth-matter background.